 The UMB Policy Prohibiting Sexual Misconduct and Sex and Gender-Based Discrimination is designed to comply with the requirements of the USM Board of Regents' Policy on Sexual Misconduct, VI-1.60, and other state and federal laws.
-This policy applies to all complaints involving UMB faculty; UMB staff; UMB students; third parties and contractors under UMB control; UMB affiliates; and others not affiliated with UMB.
-Related UMB policies and procedures include VI-1.60(B) UMB Procedures for Adjudicating Complaints Against UMB Personnel of Sexual Misconduct and Sex and Gender-Based Discrimination, and VI-1.60(C) UMB Procedures for Adjudicating Complaints Involving Students of Sexual Misconduct and Sex and Gender-Based Discrimination.
+This policy applies to all complaints involving UMB faculty; UMB staff, UMB students; third parties and contractors under UMB control, UMB affiliates, and others not affiliated with UMB.
+Related UMB policies and procedures include VII-60(S) UMB Procedures for Adjudicating Complaints Against UMB Personnel of Sexual Misconduct and Sex and Gender-Based Discrimination, and VI-1.60(C) UMB Procedures for Adjudicating Complaints Involving Students of Sexual Misconduct and Sex and Gender-Based Discrimination, and VI-1.60(C) UMB Procedures for Adjudicating Complaints Involving Students of Sexual Misconduct and Sex and Gender-Based Discrimination.